tidyverse/dbplyr/cran-comments.md

 We checked 47 reverse dependencies (42 from CRAN + 5 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+ * We saw 5 new problems
- * We failed to check 0 packages
+ * We failed to check 3 packages

+Issues with CRAN packages are summarised below.

+### New problems
+(This reports the first line of each new failure)

+* cytominer
+  checking tests ...

+* dplyr.teradata
+  checking tests ...

+* MonetDBLite
+  checking tests ...

+* pivot
+  checking examples ...
+ERROR
+  checking tests ...

+* RPresto
+  checking tests ...

+### Failed to check

+* arkdb
+* dlookr
+* dplyr